MRtrix3/mrtrix3/docs/reference/scripts/dwi2response.rst

 - **-quiet** Suppress all console output during script execution

-- **-verbose** Display additional information and progress for every command invoked
+- **-info** Display additional information and progress for every command invoked

-- **-debug** Display additional debugging information over and above the verbose output
+- **-debug** Display additional debugging information over and above the output of -info

 References
 ^^^^^^^^^^

-* Tournier, J.-D.; Calamante, F. & Connelly, A. Determination of the appropriate b value and number of gradient directions for high-angular-resolution diffusion-weighted imaging.
+* Tournier, J.-D.; Calamante, F. & Connelly, A. Determination of the appropriate b-value and number of gradient directions for high-angular-resolution diffusion-weighted imaging.
 NMR Biomedicine, 2013, 26, 1775-1786

 --------------